4ndr34z/glycon/README.md

 ## 🔄 Version History

+### Version 1.4.9.8
+- added output from shellcode-execution

 ### Version 1.4.9.7
 - 🔄 Improved shellcode runner with obfuscaion and encryption.
 - 🐛 Fixed an issue where the terminal would not load properly when accessing agents through the web interface.